tur1ngb0x/linux-powersaving/README.md

     * Wi-Fi Adapter
     * Ethernet
 * Toggle "Bad" state for respective device(s) and copy the command(s) printed on the top.
+* NOTE: All USB devices are blacklisted by default, if they arent, you might need to follow above steps.

 ### Download